header.php

 The American Heritage Museum hosts one Special Event Weekend per month from May through October every Summer featuring a different Living History theme each month!
 Tickets for these special event weekends INCLUDE admission to the American Heritage Museum as well as our annex buildings that are not normally open to the public as well as the outdoor activities.

-General Admission tickets to the American Heritage Museum are not accepted on these weekends – only special event tickets are available for the following weekends:
+General Admission tickets to the American Heritage Museum are not accepted on these weekends – only special event tickets are available for special event weekends.

 footer.php